Other names: Malinois, Groenendael, Tervueren, Laekenois

 Belgian Shepherd and children

-This dog can perfectly integrate into a house with children but it’s important to teach the kids the animal’s peace and quiet and not to consider them as a toy.
+This dog can perfectly integrate into a house with children but it’s important to teach the kids to respect the animal’s peace and quiet and not to consider them as a toy.
 Rather nervous, the dog can lose patience.

 Belgian Shepherd and the elderly